xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 ## Summary

-- XMTP v3 now supports multiple wallets per user, including [smart wallets](https://community.xmtp.org/t/xip-44-smart-contract-wallet-support/627).
-- User wallets now belong to a shared Inbox with a single Inbox ID.
+- User wallets belong to a shared inbox with a single inbox ID.
-- The first wallet used to create an Inbox is a _recovery wallet_.
+- The first wallet used to create an inbox is a _recovery wallet_.
   - A recovery wallet can remove other wallets.
   - A user can use the recovery wallet to set a different recovery wallet.
-  - A user with an existing V2 wallet gets an Inbox with that wallet as the recovery wallet.
+  - A user with an existing XMTP v2 wallet gets an inbox with that wallet as the recovery wallet.
-- The Inbox can have multiple _associated wallets_ (besides the recovery wallet).
+- The inbox can have multiple _associated wallets_ (besides the recovery wallet).
-  - Users can send a message to any name (ENS, cb.id, Farcaster ID, etc.) belonging to an associated wallet in the Inbox.
+  - Users can send a message to any name (ENS, cb.id, Farcaster ID, etc.) belonging to an associated wallet in the inbox.
   - Associated wallets can add one or more _installations_ as children (one per app/device pairing).
   - Removing the wallet removes all installations that are the child of that wallet.
 - Adding/removing a wallet or installation is an _identity action_.